Willowbrook State School: Hepatitis studies

-Throughout the first decade of its operation, outbreaks of hepatitis, primarily hepatitis A, were common at the school.
-This led to controversial medical studies being carried out there by medical researchers Saul Krugman of New York University and Robert W. McCollum of Yale University.
+Throughout the first decade of its operation, outbreaks of hepatitis, primarily hepatitis A, were common at Willowbrook.
+This led to controversial medical studies being carried out there by the researchers Saul Krugman of New York University and Robert W. McCollum of Yale University.
 Between 1956 and 1971, Krugman and McCollum monitored subjects to gauge the effects of gamma globulin in combating hepatitis.
 One result of the research was a better understanding of the differences between serum hepatitis, which is spread by blood transfusions, and infectious hepatitis, which is spread directly from person to person and is the more common form.
 A public outcry forced the research project and medical studies to be discontinued.

-Paul A. Offit described Krugman's studies as follows:
+The pediatric immunologist Paul A. Offit described Krugman's studies as follows:

 In an effort to control outbreaks of hepatitis, the medical staff at Willowbrook consulted Saul Krugman....
 Krugman found that hepatitis developed in 90 percent of children admitted to Willowbrook soon after their arrival.
 Although it was known that hepatitis was caused by a virus, it wasn't known how hepatitis virus spread, whether it could be prevented, or how many types of viruses caused the disease.
 Krugman used the children of Willowbrook to answer those questions.
-One of his studies involved feeding live hepatitis virus from others stool samples to sixty healthy children.
+One of his studies involved feeding live hepatitis virus from others' stool samples to sixty healthy children.
 Krugman watched as their skin and eyes turned yellow and their livers got bigger.
 He watched them vomit and refuse to eat.
 All the children fed hepatitis virus became ill, some severely.
 Krugman reasoned that it was justifiable to inoculate retarded children at Willowbrook with hepatitis virus because most of them would get hepatitis anyway.
 But by purposefully giving the children hepatitis, Krugman increased that chance to 100 percent.

-According to vaccinologist Maurice Hilleman, "They [the Willowbrook studies] were the most unethical medical experiments ever performed on children in the United States."
-Historian David Rothman notes that, "The research was even included in Henry Beecher's 1966 New England Journal of Medicine listing of 'ethically dubious' experiments."
-Bioethicist Art Caplan has stated that, "The Willowbrook studies were a turning point in how we thought about medical experiments on retarded children...
+According to the vaccinologist Maurice Hilleman, "They [the Willowbrook studies] were the most unethical medical experiments ever performed on children in the United States."
+The historian David Rothman has noted that, "The research was even included in Henry Beecher's 1966 New England Journal of Medicine listing of 'ethically dubious' experiments."
+The bioethicist Art Caplan has stated that, "The Willowbrook studies were a turning point in how we thought about medical experiments on retarded children...
 Children inoculated with hepatitis virus had no chance to benefit from the procedure—only the chance to be harmed."